Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Robot Drummer: Learning Rhythmic Skills

 \subsection{Music Representation}

 While music can be represented as raw waveforms or spectrograms, these formats present challenges for robots, particularly when processing continuous data and designing appropriate reward functions.
 We use MIDI as a musical representation, which provides a standardized way to encode instruments' timing in digital music.
-We begin with a MIDI file containing all the instruments of a musical piece.
-To isolate the percussion, we extract only the events on the dedicated drum channel, yielding a sequence of time-stamped “note-on” messages that correspond to drum hits.
-Each "note-on" event contains pitch (MIDI note number), velocity, start time, and end time.
-From this drum-only track, we manually map each distinct MIDI note number to a physical drum in drum kit (see Figure \ref{fig:drumkit}).
-This mapping is song-specific and created after identifying the unique MIDI note pitches that are present in each song.

-In MIDI, each drum in a drum kit has multiple articulations--variations of how the drum is played (e.g., open or closed hi-hat).
+Specifically, we use publicly available community-created MIDI files, which are individual recreations of popular songs that may differ from original recordings in timing and instrument assignment.
+From a full MIDI sequence, we extract only the drum events, each containing the note, start time, and end time.
+To relate these events to a drum kit, we map distinct MIDI notes to corresponding drums (see Figure \ref{fig:drumkit}).
+This mapping is song-specific, as the same drum may correspond to different notes across songs.
+In addition, each drum can have multiple articulations, which are variations in how the drum is played, for example, open or closed hi-hat.
 These articulations produce distinct sounds and are represented as separate note numbers on a General MIDI percussion map \footnote{\href{https://musescore.org/sites/musescore.org/files/General MIDI Standard Percussion Set Key Map.pdf}{MIDI Percussion Map}}.
-When multiple articulations of the same drum appear in a given song, we select only the most frequent one for simplicity.
-While this approach may discard expressive variations for some songs, evaluation on the example tracks showed no significant drop in musical quality.
+When multiple articulations appear for the same drum in a song, we select only the most frequent one to simplify the representation.
 Extending our framework to multiple articulations is left for future work.

-After assigning the MIDI note numbers to each drum, we convert the raw MIDI data into a time-indexed drum sequence (or drum track), where each drum hit is encoded as a one-hot vector of length 6, indicating the drums that need to be struck at that timestep.